My Journey into Silence: A 10-Day Vipassana Retreat

-From 4th to 15th June, I’ll be offline.
-No messages, no emails, no yoga classes, no sessions.
-Just silence.
-Stillness.
-Surrender.
-I’m going on a 10-day Vipassana retreat — a meditation tradition rooted in the teachings of the Buddha and passed down through the teacher S.N.
+From June 4th to 15th, I’ll be offline.
+No messages, no emails, no yoga classes, and no sessions.
+Just silence, stillness, and surrender.
+I’m going on a 10-day Vipassana retreat.
+This meditation tradition is rooted in the teachings of the Buddha and passed down through S.N.
 Goenka.
 It’s a path that hundreds of thousands around the world have walked before me.

-I wanted to share a little about why I’m doing this — partly to reassure those of you I work with that I haven’t disappeared into the ether.
+This retreat isn't a holiday.
+It's not just a digital detox—though that is part of it.
+I wanted to share this journey with you.
+I hope to reassure those I work with that I haven’t vanished into the ether.

-For me, it’s the first time in my life I’ll be without responsibility — no decisions to make, no space to hold for others.
-Just a set routine offered by someone else, moment to moment.
-That alone feels radical.
+For me, this will be the first time in my life without responsibility.
+There will be no decisions to make, no space to hold for others—just a set routine designed by someone else.
+That feels radical to me.

 What is Vipassana?

 Vipassana means “insight” or “seeing things as they really are.”
-It’s not about mantra or visualisation.
-You sit.
-You observe.
-You work with your breath, your sensations, your mind.
-Over 10 days, the layers of distraction are gently stripped back — no phones, no books, no journaling, no eye contact, no speaking.
-You just sit with what arises.
+This method is not about mantras or visualizations.
+Instead, you sit and observe.
+You work with your breath, sensations, and thoughts.
+Over ten days, distractions will be gently stripped away.
+This means no phones, no books, no journaling, no eye contact, and no speaking.
+You simply sit with whatever arises.

-This particular form, in the tradition of Goenka, is precise and structured.
-Each day unfolds the same: waking at 4am, meditating for up to 10 hours, eating two light meals, following the code of silence, and gradually training the mind to observe reality without reacting.
+It sounds easy, but it's not.
+This specific practice, in the tradition of Goenka, is both precise and structured.
+Each day unfolds in the same way.
+You wake up at 4 AM, meditate for up to 10 hours, eat light meals, and follow a strict code of silence.
+Gradually, you train your mind to observe reality without reacting.

 Why Now?

-This retreat isn’t about self-improvement.
-It’s about self-meeting, self compassion, self acceptance.
-Sitting with what is.
-Working through physical discomfort, mental agitation, and the ache that comes from not distracting myself.
-There’s no escape.
-But there is a path.
+This retreat isn’t aimed at self-improvement.
+Instead, it’s about self-acceptance and self-compassion.
+It’s about sitting with what is.
+I’ll work through physical discomfort, mental agitation, and the discomfort of not distracting myself.
+There’s no escape, but there is a path.

-And the timing feels right.
-As someone in long-term recovery — from alcoholism, from overwork, from the delusion of “not enough” — this feels like another step.
-A chance to go deeper, not to fix anything, but to see it more clearly.
+The timing feels right for me.
+As someone in long-term recovery from alcoholism, overwork, and the delusion of “not enough,” this retreat presents an opportunity.
+It’s a chance to go deeper, not to fix anything, but to see it all more clearly.

 Some Truths I’m Carrying In

-I used to be able to spend 10 hours a day doing things I cringe at now.
-Hustling.
-Hiding.
-Escaping.
-Performing.
-Pushing my body and mind past what was kind.
-So the idea of spending 10 hours a day simply sitting with myself?
-In some ways, it’s the most courageous thing I’ve ever done.
+In the past, I could spend 10 hours a day doing things I now look back on with embarrassment.
+Hustling, hiding, escaping, performing—pushing my body and mind beyond what was kind.
+So, the idea of spending 10 hours a day simply sitting with myself?
+In many ways, this is the most courageous thing I’ve ever done.

-I don’t expect it to be blissful.
-I expect pain.
-Pins and needles.
-Boredom.
-Resistance.
-Tears.
-But I’m aiming to take it hour by hour, session by session.
-That’s one of the strategies recovery has taught me — not to get through the whole thing at once, but to be here for the next minute, hour, the next sitting.
+I don’t expect blissfulness during this retreat.
+Instead, I anticipate pain, pins and needles, boredom, resistance, and even tears.
+My goal is to take it hour by hour, session by session.
+That’s one of the strategies recovery has taught me: don’t try to get through everything at once.
+Focus on being present for the next minute, the next hour, and the next sitting.

-And to remember: millions have done this before me.
-Many found peace, healing, and clarity.
-I may not.
-But I’ll show up and see what happens.
+And I remind myself of this truth: millions have done this before me.
+Many have found peace, healing, and clarity.
+I may not achieve those outcomes, but I’ll show up and see what unfolds.

 What This Means for You

-I’m letting go of holding space for 10 days — to reconnect to the roots of what makes space-holding meaningful.
-If you work with me, practice with me, follow my work — thank you for your patience while I go inward for a while.
+I’m letting go of my responsibilities for 10 days.
+This time is for me to reconnect with the roots of what makes space-holding meaningful.
+For those who work with me, practice with me, or follow my work—thank you for your patience while I go inward for a while.

 In the meantime:

-• If you have questions about Vipassana or your own practice, feel free to message me — I’ll reply once I’m back.
+If you have questions about Vipassana or your own practice, feel free to message me.
+I’ll respond once I’m back.

-Because beneath all our doing, there’s something deeper waiting to be heard.
-And sometimes, the bravest thing we can do is be quiet enough to listen.
+Beneath all our doing, there’s something deeper waiting to be heard.
+Sometimes, the bravest action we can take is to quiet ourselves enough to listen.
+I look forward to sharing my experience with you upon my return.

 See you on the other side.